port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/bitbucket/bitbucket.md

 To manage your Bitbucket integration configuration using Port:

-1. Go to the DevPortal Setup page;
+1. Go to the DevPortal Builder page;
 2. Select a blueprint you want to ingest using Bitbucket;
 3. Choose the **Ingest Data** option from the menu;
 4. Select Bitbucket under the Git providers category;